askngan/AppConnect/appconnect.md

 **Create**

 As the name suggests, the create action creates an object or record in an application.
 For example, if someone signs up to your event or submits a completed form, you might want to create a record for that person in your CRM or marketing application.
 Or if someone opens a ticket in your help desk application, you might want to create an email or instant message to ensure that someone deals with it straight away.
-If there’s a possibility that the object that you want to create mightF exist, you can use an *update or create* action instead.
+If the object that you want to create might exist, you can use an *update or create* action instead.

 For some applications, you might have to provide some extra information when you add a create action to a flow so that your flow knows where to create the object.
 For example, if you're using a project management application like Asana or Trello, when you create a task or a card, you need to specify the project or the board where you want to add it.